captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 We’ve been working on this all day.
 ---
 ## OLIVER:
-That’s a waste of our water supp!y.
+That’s a waste of our water supply.
 ---
 ## ANNA:
 What?
 ---
-We didn’t actuaLLy boiL water every time.
+We didn’t actually boil water every time.
 ---
 We’ve been practicing other things too.
 ---